m4ma/m4ma-performance/profile/README.md

 `predClose`, `getLeaders`, `getBuddy`, `blockedAngle`, and `destinationAngle`.
 These in turn call functions from the `pp_geometry` and `pp_see` modules.

-The functions `bodyObjecjtOK` and `okObject` also call sub functions from the `pp_geometry` and `pp_see` modules.
+The functions `bodyObjectOK` and `okObject` also call sub functions from the `pp_geometry` and `pp_see` modules.

 One function from the `pp_see` module that is called very frequently and takes much time is `line.line.intersection`.
 Within this function, calculating the determinant of a 2x2 matrix is especially costly.

-Based on the profiling results, we conclude that optimizing the functions in the `pp_geometry` and `pp_see` modules will likely lead to improvements in the speed of the simulation.
-Moreover, optimizing the functions in the `pp_utility` module could lead to further improvements.
+Based on the profiling results, we conclude that optimizing the functions in the following modules will likely lead to improvements in the speed of the simulation:

+- `pp_see`
+- `pp_geometry`
+- `pp_utility`

 Most importantly, we expect that optimizing the function `line.line.intersection` in the `pp_see` module will lead to the greatest speed improvements.

 ### Profiling the Simulation with Improvements
-With optimized functions from the `pp_geometry`, `pp_see`, and `pp_utility` modules, the profiling shows that the optimization and reimplementation substantiall improved the speed of the simulation and the slow functions identified in the initial profiling.
+With optimized functions from the `pp_geometry`, `pp_see`, and `pp_utility` modules, the profiling shows that the optimization and reimplementation substantially improved the speed of the simulation and the slow functions identified in the initial profiling.
 The function that remains costly, is `bodyObjectOK`.
 We therefore conclude that optimizing this function should even further improve the simulation speed.

 ### Profiling the Estimation
-Againt, most time for executing the likelihood estimation function is spent on `mclapply`, which applies an anonymous function to all iterations or pedestrians in the simulation result.
+Again, most time for executing the likelihood estimation function is spent on `mclapply`, which applies an anonymous function to all iterations or pedestrians in the simulation result.
 The most expensive sub function is `like_state`, which computes the likelihood of a single iteration/subject.
-This function splits into two functions that consume a lot of time: `utility` and `pCNL`, which calculate the utitlity movement decisions and the probabilities of making theses decisions based on their utility.
+This function splits into two functions that consume a lot of time: `utility` and `pCNL`, which calculate the utility of probabilities movement decisions.
 Within the `utility` function, the function to compute the utility for the distance to other pedestrians called `idUtility` is the most expensive (it accounts for 2/3 of the execution time of `utility`).

 Based on these insights, we conclude that optimizing the `utility` and `pCNL` functions including their sub functions will lead to the highest speed improvements for the parameter estimation function.